Ypurek/playwright-automation/readme.md

 ## Run guide

 1. Create file `secure.json` for logins and passwords.
-Structure:
+Structure below.
+For demo purpose my file included to project as credentials already exposed in Test-Me documentaion

 ```json
 {